wesgood/RBSManager/README.md

 ```
 Use the regular send callback to receive data.

+## Design considerations
+### Multiple subscribers
+While building a custom robot controller, I investigated the best way to subscribe to the same topic multiple times.
+While subscribers allow IDs to be assigned, the return values do not respect these.
+In practice this means that if two subscribers have different refresh rates, they will both receive the message at the fastest rate specified.

+To get around this it is recommended that you use the iOS notification pattern to distribute messages based on your requirements.
+A single DataModel type object can subscribe to each unique topic and share the messages with the individual controllers.

 ## Tools
 ### Custom message generator
 As a convenience, I've included a Python script to generate Swift message files.
 It isn't perfect, but will do most of the work necessary for the messages to compile.
 It is located in the Tools folder.